 Breakthrough Women Business Lunch

-We celebrate Kent’s women in business and help to raise the visibility of women succeeding in business.
+We celebrate the success of women in business and help to raise the visibility of women succeeding in their professional lives.

 Female role models play an integral part in inspiring other women and raising the visibility of women in the workplace.